vlmlee/pos-dictionary-trie/README.md

 ## About

-This is a module that builds a dictionary trie from user input or from a file.
-It matches a word with a *part of speech*.
+This is a module that builds a dictionary trie from user input or a file.
+It matches a word with its *part of speech*.
 For example, a dictionary trie is created in this format:

 ```
 {"k":{"u":{"d":{"o":{"s":["kudos","NNS"]}},"r":{"t":{"a":["kurta","NN"]}}},"v":{"e":{"t":{"c":{"h":["kvetch","NN"]}}}}},"K":{"u":{"r":{"d":["Kurd","NNP"]},"w":{"a":{"i":{"t":{"i":["Kuwaiti","JJ"]}}}}}}}